Greater Western Sydney Giants: 2013: Second season

 In their second season, Greater Western Sydney fared even worse than in their debut season.
 The Giants lost their first seventeen games, an ignominy suffered previously by Fremantle in 2001, St. Kilda in 1910 and seven teams who finished with an 0–18 record.
 The most recent of these VFL/AFL teams losing all eighteen games was Fitzroy in 1964.
 Greater Western Sydney's combined percentage for their first two seasons was indeed the lowest by any club since St. Kilda in 1901 and 1902.
 Furthermore, the Giants again lost five games by 100 points or more, repeating an ignominy from the debut season.

 In round 19, they avoided becoming the fourteenth club in VFL and AFL history to finish a season winless, winning their solitary game for the season against Melbourne to snap a 21-game losing streak.
-Leading into the final round of the home and away season, Jeremy Cameron kicked 62 goals this season and was equal third in the race for the Coleman Medal, two goals behind leader Jarryd Roughead.
+Leading into the final round of the home-and-away season, Jeremy Cameron had kicked 62 goals to this point in the season and was equal third in the race for the Coleman Medal, two goals behind leader Jarryd Roughead.

 At the end of the season, coach Kevin Sheedy stood aside for Leon Cameron, who had been assistant to Sheedy in 2013.
 On 19 December 2013, it was announced that Sheedy had been appointed to the club's board.
 Club Chairman, Tony Shepherd, highlighted Sheedy's importance when he said, "In many ways Kevin Sheedy is the father of the Giants.
 He's been here from the start and has helped build the Giants."